flybywiresim/aircraft/docs/a320-simvars.md

     - Seconds
     - The remaining alignment duration.
 Zero seconds when the system is aligned or the system is not aligning.

-- A32NX_ADIRS_PFD_ALIGNED_FIRST
-    - Bool
-    - Indicates whether the PFD should display altitude, air speed and vertical speed information.

-- A32NX_ADIRS_PFD_ALIGNED_ATT
-    - Bool
-    - Indicates whether the PFD should display attitude information.

 - A32NX_ADIRS_ADR_{number}_ALTITUDE
     - Feet
     - The altitude.
 Approximately -1000000 when unavailable.